-16/3 is the third volumne of a series published by the Italian paper manufacturer Fedrigoni.
+16/3 is the third volume of a series published by the Italian paper manufacturer Fedrigoni.
 Twenty-four designers have been invited to contribute to the series.
-Each designer was assigned a 16-page space, a paper to work with, and no particular constraint in terms of content and design.
+Each designer was assigned a sixteen-page space, a paper to work with, and no other constraints in terms of content and design.
 Our piece starts with a custom typeface.
 At first glance, it would look like a skeletal take on Gill Sans.
-Upon closer inspection, the strokes turn out to be lines of text: a newspaper report on stock market fluctuations.
+Upon closer inspection, the strokes turn out to be lines of text: a newspaper (Yonhap News, online edition, 31 March 2016) report on stock market fluctuations.

 The typeface is used to set This Is a Printing Office, a manifesto written by Beatrice Warde in 1932, at the height of “new traditionalism” of typography in Britain.
 It was also a time when a promotional manager of the Monotype Corporation could argue, apparently without any sense of irony, for the vital role of printing in civilized societies: in conveying information, preserving knowledge, and thus providing solid – material – common ground on which people could communicate and debate with each other.